Authored by the expert who managed and guided the team behind the Australia Property Pack

 Which areas are truly high-end in Brisbane right now?

-The truly high-end neighborhoods in Brisbane in 2026 are New Farm, Teneriffe, Newstead, Ascot, Hamilton, Bulimba, Hawthorne, Paddington, and select riverfront pockets of St Lucia, Indooroopilly, and West End, where median house prices typically range from A$2 million to A$3.6 million.
+The truly high-end neighborhoods in Brisbane in 2026 include New Farm, Teneriffe, Newstead, Ascot, Hamilton, Bulimba, Hawthorne, Paddington, Red Hill, and select pockets of Toowong, Indooroopilly, West End, and Highgate Hill.

 How much does it really cost to buy, beyond the price, in Brisbane in 2026?